aheuss59/election-blog2/content/post/2024-11-08-post-election-reflection-what-went-wrong/index.md

 ##    REP   3  28
 ```

-I didn't do too bad, but unfortunately the three states that I missed were the key swing states of Michigan, Pennsylvania and Wisconsin, which decided the outcome of the election.
+I correctly predicted 28 states to go to Trump and 19 to go to Harris.
+I only got three states wrong, which I predicted to go to Harris, but actually went to Trump.
+Unfortunately those states were the key swing states of Michigan, Pennsylvania and Wisconsin, which decided the outcome of the election.

 Here's a further breakdown of every state, and it's prediction, true outcome, and error.
 Positive errors show an error in favor of Harris, and negative for Trump.